Barry Lauwers

-Barry Lauwers (born 29 November 1999) is a Dutch professional footballer who plays as a goalkeeper for club Volendam.
+Barry Lauwers (born 29 November 1999) is a Dutch professional footballer who plays as a goalkeeper for Tweede Divisie club RKAV Volendam.

 Career

-Born in Purmerend, Lauwers moved from the youth academy of FC Purmerend to that of Volendam in 2011.
-Progressing through all youth teams, he made his debut for reserve team Jong Volendam in 2018.
-That season, he contributed to the reserve team's promotion as champions of the Derde Divisie Sunday to the Tweede Divisie.
-Lauwers marked his professional debut for Volendam's first team on 12 May 2021, in a 2–1 home victory against Jong AZ.
-Soon after, in June 2021, Lauwers extended his contract, committing to the club until the summer of 2022.
+Born in Purmerend, Lauwers began his football education at FC Purmerend before joining the youth academy of Volendam in 2011.
+He progressed through the club's youth ranks and made his debut for the reserve side, Jong Volendam, in 2018.
+That season, he was part of the squad that won the Derde Divisie (Sunday), securing promotion to the Tweede Divisie.

+Lauwers made his first-team debut for Volendam on 12 May 2021, starting in a 2–1 home victory over Jong AZ.
+The following month, he signed a contract extension that kept him at the club until the summer of 2022.

-Over the subsequent two seasons, Lauwers served as backup to Filip Stanković, stepping in when needed.
-Following Volendam's promotion in 2022, Lauwers made his Eredivisie debut: on 18 February 2023, he started in the match against Vitesse due to Stanković's injury, playing the entire game and securing a clean sheet in a 2–0 victory.
-Despite interest from other clubs in 2023, Lauwers opted to extend his contract with Volendam.
-The goalkeeper embraced the competition and expressed his determination "to demonstrate to the club and the loyal supporters that I'm the right man in the right place."
+Over the next two seasons, Lauwers primarily served as backup goalkeeper, most often deputising for Filip Stanković.
+Following Volendam's promotion to the Eredivisie in 2022, he made his top-flight debut on 18 February 2023, starting against Vitesse due to Stanković's injury.
+Lauwers played the full match and kept a clean sheet in a 2–0 victory, which proved to be his sole league appearance that season.